-Performance 9 Target Indicator Trigger and Actions (1 st April 2018 - 31 st M arch 2019) Nature of performance Significance The extent of primary The extent of primarily land- If the total level of permitted In 2018 sales of crushed land-won aggregates won aggregates permitted reserves, permitted output rock aggregates were permitted in in accordance with the levels and actual output 0.19Mt i.e. 95% of the accordance with the Regional Technical levels from aggregate sites in 0.2Mta RTS target.
-The + Regional Technical Statement for Aggregates Ceredigion fall below the 10-year average sales + Statement (RTS) for expressed as a % of the levels set in the RTS 1st figure for 2009-2018 was Aggregates total capacity required as Review, then an investigation 0.
-17Mt i.e. 85% of the expressed as a % of into the situation will be 0.2Mta target.

-the total capacity identified in the Regional triggered to ascertain the In 2018 sales of sand and required as identified Technical Statement. reasons why. gravel in South West in the Regional If the issue is inadequate Wales were 0.12Mt i.e. Technical Statement. permitted reserves then 36.4% of the 0.33Mta consideration will be given as target.
-The 10-year to whether or not there is a average sales figure for need to make further 2009-2018 was 0.21Mt i.e. allocations and/or to identify 63.6% of the 0.33Mta 'Preferred Areas' for mineral target.
-However, across extraction. the authority grouping the If the issue is limitations on capacity of sites to supply the levels of output (i.e. operational capacity permitted, consideration will and annual output levels be given as to whether there permitted) exceeded 100% of the target, and is scope to support continues to do so. applications to vary the conditions limiting the output levels.
+Performance Target Indicator Trigger and Actions (1 st April 2018 - 31 st March 2019 Nature of performance Significance The extent of primary land-won aggregates permitted in accordance with the Regional Technical Statement (RTS) for Aggregates expressed as a % of The extent of primarily land- won aggregates permitted in accordance with the Regional Technical Statement for Aggregates expressed as a % of the total capacity required as If the total level of permitted reserves, permitted output levels and actual output levels from aggregate sites in Ceredigion fall below the levels set in the RTS 1st Review, then an investigation into the situation will be In 2019 sales of crushed rock aggregates were 0.06Mt i.e. 22% of the 0.272Mta RTS target.
+The 10-year average sales figure for 2010-2019 was 0.
+15Mt i.e. 55% of the 0.272Mta target. + the total capacity identified in the Regional triggered to ascertain the In 2019 sales of sand and required as identified Technical Statement. reasons why. gravel in South West in the Regional If the issue is inadequate Wales were 0.17Mt i.e. Technical Statement. permitted reserves then 55% of the 0.31Mta target. consideration will be given as The 10-year average to whether or not there is a sales figure for 2010 - need to make further 2019 was 0.21Mt i.e. allocations and/or to identify 67.7% of the 0.31Mta 'Preferred Areas' for mineral target. extraction.
+However, across the If the issue is limitations on authority grouping the the levels of output capacity of sites to supply permitted, consideration will (i.e. operational capacity be given as to whether there and annual output levels is scope to support permitted) exceeded applications to vary the 100% of the target, and conditions limiting the output continues to do so. levels. levels.